 And win is precisely what the native of Brampton, ON, did in 2014 at Fort Erie.

-Pinto had 29 wins from 141 mounts, producing a stellar 21 percent strike rate, accompanied by 71 top-three finishes, good enough for a 50 percent mark in the category.
+Pinto had 29 wins from 141 mounts, producing a stellar 21 percent strike rate and 71 top-three finishes, good enough for a 50 percent mark in the category.

 The multiple stakes-winning rider was understandably pleased with the numbers.

-Case in point, opening day of the 2015 Fort Erie meet on June 2.
+Case in point, the opening day of the 2015 Fort Erie meet on June 2.

-In the seconds leading up to start of the sixth race, a maiden claiming event, Pinto had to contend with a fractious filly named Karla B., the fourth choice on the toteboard at 9-1.
+In the seconds leading up to the start of the sixth race, a maiden claiming event, Pinto had to contend with a fractious filly named Karla B., the fourth choice on the tote board at 9-1.

 When the gates opened, the Ontario-bred chestnut threw her head back and hit Pinto square in the face, sending her crashing to the ground.

-“Not the way you want to start the year,” she deadpanned.
+“Not how you want to start the year,” she deadpanned.
 “I’m a little bit sore, but I’ll be back tomorrow (she was).
 These are the moments you know are going to come.
 You have to be willing to accept that.
 If not, you’re in the wrong sport.
-You’ve got be tough.
-And you have to realize the races are going to go on without you.
+You’ve got to be tough.
+And you have to realize the races will go on without you.
 Someone will replace you and ride the horses you’re supposed to be on.
 That’s the nature of the business.“

 A business that Pinto, who won her first two races in one day, and teamed with Spread the News to win the 2009 Don Valliere Cup, works overtime to be successful at.

-The Fort Erie resident works as many horses as she can find in the mornings, then trades in her saddle for a sheet of paper, when she visits various barns in her role as agent.
+The Fort Erie resident works as many horses as she can find in the mornings, then trades in her saddle for a sheet of paper when she visits various barns as an agent.

-“I’ve done it for the past two years and it’s really been good for me and my career,” offered Pinto.
-“Sometimes you need to make tough decisions as to what horse you end up opting for, but to me, it’s all about being upfront with the trainers.
-I think of myself as a loyal person and that’s what you want in return.”
+“I’ve done it for the past two years, and it’s really been good for me and my career,” offered Pinto.
+“Sometimes you need to make tough decisions about what horse you opt for, but to me; it’s all about being upfront with the trainers.
+I think of myself as loyal, and that’s what you want in return.”

-While she’s required to make serious choices both as an agent and a rider, it doesn’t mean Pinto is all business when it comes to her career.
+While she must make serious choices as an agent and a rider, it doesn’t mean Pinto is all business regarding her career.